1981 Seychelles coup attempt: South African government's involvement

 Prime Minister P.W.
-Botha stated that the attempted coup was carried out without the knowledge of the South African Government, the Cabinet or the State Security Council and he also stated that no authorization for the coup had been given by any of these entities.
+Botha stated that the attempted coup was carried out without the knowledge of the South African Government, the Cabinet or the State Security Council and he also stated that no authorisation for the coup had been given by any of these entities.
 Also, the judge of the Pietermaritzburg hijack-trial concluded that the South African government was not involved in the coup.
 The UN Commission instituted under Resolution 495 revealed that the South African government had issued military mobilisation orders for forty-three of the mercenaries who were either serving in- or were reservist SADF soldiers.
 The South African government also refused to grant the UN Commission access to any of the mercenaries and it also prevented any interviews from being conducted with them.

 Mike Hoare said that the South African Cabinet and top ranking NIS and SADF officers knew about the abortive coup and condoned it.
 Martin Dolinchek (alias Anton Lubic) declared that his department (NIS) and the SADF had full and prior knowledge of the coup plans and they were presented to the South African Government in 1979 and rejected, only to be accepted in 1980.
 He stated that logistical support was given by the South African Defence Force with them providing AK-47 assault rifles, ammunition and grenades and further arranging for the other weapons to be available on the island).
 Further, Dolinchek had travelled to the Seychelles on a government issued South African passport in the name of 'Anton Lubic'.
 He claimed the passport was issued to him on 12 October 1981 by the Department of the Interior in Durban.
 This was confirmed by the South African government to the United Nations inquiry into the abortive coup.

 Kenyan involvement

 Dolinchek told his captors in Seychelles that "..a new government was to be flown in from Kenya and that the Kenyan government had further agreed to provide two aircraft to fly in troops and police to support the new government and to supplement the mercenary force."
-Seychellois police found a document amongst Dolinchek's belongings that showed flight times for a Beechcraft Super Kingair 2000 that was scheduled to fly to Comoros on 24 November 1981 from Mombasa.
-Then it would fly back to Mombasa to take off again on November 26 to the Seychelles.
+Seychellois police found a document among Dolinchek's belongings that showed flight times for a Beechcraft Super Kingair 2000 that was scheduled to fly to Comoros on 24 November 1981 from Mombasa.
+Then it would fly back to Mombasa to take off again on 26 November to the Seychelles.
 Under questioning, Dolinchek filled in details that the charter plane from Mombasa would be carrying James Mancham, his wife and three colleagues ready to retake power in Seychelles.
 With them, Dolinchek added, would be Kenyan military and police reinforcements for the coup.

 The Kenyan government strongly denied any such involvement once this statement was made public.
 The denial was questioned as it was known that Kenyan President Arap Moi was not well disposed towards Seychelles and because Kenya was an active participant in the 1979 Seychelles attempted coup together with the United States.